Getting Preventative Medication for Migraines

 Which Medications Are Used to Prevent Migraines?

 There are several types of medications that may be used to treat migraines.
-Your doctor will recommend a preventative medication for you if you meet the criteria above depending on the severity of symptoms and other biological factors.
+The doctor will recommend a preventative medication if an individual meets the criteria above depending on the severity of symptoms and other biological factors.

-- Botox- It’s not just for wrinkles these days!
-For migraine treatment, Botox is injected into the forehead and/or neck muscles every twelve weeks or so.
+Onabotulinumtoxin A - It’s not just for wrinkles these days!
+For migraine treatment, it is injected into the forehead and/or neck muscles every twelve weeks or so.